What is the difference between "Print On Demand" and "Self Publishing"?

 Are the books you produce considered high quality?

 Yes.
-From the professional cover design (provided at no additional cost) to the materials used in our book production, there is no room for improvement in the books we produce.
+From the professional cover design to the materials used in our book production, there is no room for improvement in the books we produce.

 Is it difficult to have my books put into book stores?